Issue ![]()

 For anyone who just upgraded to iOS 16.4 and lost their Safari > Develop > iPhone options, here is a temporary workaround that you can add to the end of the

-func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?)
+func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?)function in the mainAppDelegateclass in Xcode.

 // When running from Xcode in debug mode, enable webView inspection 5 seconds after startup